bens-linux/Linux/linux_minishell/README.md

 ls - List files in the current directory.

 Piped commands:
-ls | grep mini - Pie output of ls to grep.
+ls | grep mini - Pipe output of ls to grep.

 Redirection:
 ls > output.txt - Redirect output to a file.